20minutes/colette/readme.md

 ---
 ## Use from Stylus sources

-You can use `colette.css` as is.
+You can use `colette.css` and `colette.js` as is (or minified files `colette.min.css` and `colette.min.js`).

-But the best way to use Colette is by Stylus sources directly with Stylus or with a task-runner (ex: gulp).
+But the best way to use Colette is by Stylus and JavaScript sources with a task-runner (ex: gulp, webpack).

 ### Use gulp